StarRocks/starrocks/docs/en/administration/query_profile_overview.md

 ### Enable Query Profile for Slow Queries

-We generally do not recommend enabling Query Profile in a production environment on a global, long-term basis.
+It is not recommended to enable Query Profile in a production environment on a global, long-term basis.
 This is because the data collection and processing of Query Profile may impose additional burdens on the system.
 However, if you need to capture and analyze slow queries, you can enable Query Profile only for slow queries.
 This can be achieved by setting the variable `big_query_profile_second_threshold` to an integer greater than `0`.
 For example, if this variable is set to `30`, it means that only queries with an execution time exceeding 30 seconds will trigger Query Profile.
 This ensures system performance while effectively monitoring slow queries.

 ```SQL
 SET global big_query_profile_second_threshold = 30;